-If you are looking for an easy and convenient way to do your tax return, look no further than e-tax 2003.
-It is available free from the Australian Taxation Office. e-tax can estimate items such as capital gains and your tax refund or tax debt. e-tax allows you to complete your tax return confidentially and at your leisure, seven days a week.
-Tax returns lodged using e-tax generally take only 14 days to process. e-tax is available for use from 1 July 2003.
-For more information on e-tax, visit the ATO website at www.ato.gov.au
+If you are looking for an easy and convenient way to do your tax return, look no further than e-tax 2002.
+It is available free from the Australian Taxation Office. e-tax can estimate items such as capital gains and your tax refund or tax debt. e-tax allows you to complete you tax return confidentially and at your leisure, 7 days a week.
+Tax returns lodged using e-tax generally take only 14 days to process. e-tax is available for us from 1 July 2002.
+For more information on e-tax, visit the ATO's website at <www.ato.gov.au>.